devplayer0/fyp/report.md

 - is perfectly accurate
 - requires additional physical components for deployment (less flexible)
 - may require complex software infrastructure to manage
-- isn't extensible
+- is not extensible
-- may be difficult or impossible to measure metrics in detail
+- may make it difficult or impossible to collect certain metrics in detail

 ### Assignment configuration